 Your Ideal Weight

-Remember as well that being overweight or obese is not necessarily a health problem in and of itself, but instead is a symptom of a problem such as an unhealthy diet or lack of physical activity.
+Remember, as well, that being overweight is not necessarily a health problem in and of itself, but instead is a symptom of a problem such as an unhealthy diet or lack of physical activity.
 Other factors that are not as easily addressed include hormonal imbalances, unaddressed emotional issues, and chronic stress.